Applying to open

 To apply to set up a free school, you will have to submit a detailed application through one of the three routes:

-- Special and AP Competitions: The local authority submit an expression of interest to the DfE, outlining a school specification.
+- Special and AP Competitions: Local authorities can bid to the DfE, outlining a school specification.
 If this is approved, the local authority runs a competition to find the best provider to run the school.
-This requires you to submit your application to both the local authority and the Department for Education, who will co-assess your application against set criteria.
-More information about special and AP competitions will be announced in Summer 2018.
+This requires you to submit your application to both the local authority and the Department for Education (DfE), who will co-assess your application against set criteria.
+The DfE launched a joint special and AP free schools wave in July this year.
+The deadline for local authorities to submit bids to the DfE was the 15th October 2018.
+Successful bids will be announced in early 2019.

 New Schools Network provides a range of services to support free school applicants, all of which are free of charge.
-We have many resources and offer guidance to all free school applicants, and we also have a more extensive support package - our Development Programme - that you can apply to join.
+We have many resources and offer guidance to all free school applicants.
+Our most extensive support for applicants is offered through the Development Programme.